yxzhang15/PCR/README.md

-# A Collection of DL-based Dehazing Methods
+# A Collection of DL-based Point Cloud Registration Methods

 This repository provides a summary of deep learning based point cloud registration algorithms.